-INVESTMENTS - As of June 30, 2020 and 2019, the Authority did not have any investments.
+At June 30, 2020, the Authority did not have any investments.

 Interest Rate Risk - Interest rate risk is the risk that a change in interest rates will adversely affect the value of an investment.
 For restricted funds, bond requirements limit the type and maturity length of investments that can be acquired.